September 23rd, 2021

 Try copying your lead vocal onto two new, separate tracks.
-Pitch one of these up an octave, and one of them down an octave.
+Pitch one of these up an octave and one of them down an octave.
 Put each of these new tracks through the same FX chain as your lead vocal, and pan them to the same point in the mix (usually the center).

 One at a time, bring up the faders on these new, pitch-shifted tracks and add them subtly to the mix.
 The pitched-down track should add body to the vocal, whilst the pitched-up track should add a sparkly sheen to the top end.
 This trick is used a lot in really polished, pop productions.
 Just be careful with it; you shouldn’t obviously hear the pitch-shifted tracks.